Serbia: Prehistory and antiquity

 The Romans conquered much of the territory in the 2nd century BC.
-In 167 BC, the Roman province of Illyricum was established; the remainder was conquered around 75 BC, forming the Roman province of Moesia Superior; the modern-day Srem region was conquered in 9 BC; and Bačka and Banat in 106 AD after the Dacian Wars.
-As a result of this, contemporary Serbia extends fully or partially over several former Roman provinces, including Moesia, Pannonia, Praevalitana, Dalmatia, Dacia, and Macedonia.
-Seventeen Roman Emperors were born in the area of modern-day Serbia, second only to contemporary Italy.
+In 167 BC, the Roman province of Illyricum was established, covering modern-day western Serbia.
+The territory of eastern and southern Serbia was conquered around 75 BC, forming the Roman province of Moesia Superior; the modern-day Syrmia region was conquered in 9 BC, while Bačka and Banat in 106 AD after the Dacian Wars.
+Some historians believe 18 Roman emperors were born in the territory of modern-day Serbia, the second-highest number of any modern country after Italy.
 The most famous of these was Constantine the Great, the first Christian Emperor, who issued an edict ordering religious tolerance throughout the Empire.
+When the Roman Empire was divided in 395, most of present-day Serbia became part of the Byzantine Empire.